For development and demonstration purposes, it will be necessry to run one author and one publish instance.

 Before the demonstration versions of social login with Facebook and Twitter may be used, it is necessary to

-- install feature pack 3 or later (for March 2017 Facebook API changes)
+- install a fix pack or latest feature pack (for March 2017 Facebook API changes)

 - enable the OAuth provider in the publish environment

 For production servers, it is necessary to create the cloud services necessary to provide social login.

 Create tags to use for the engage and enablement tutorials, using the tag namespace of Tutorial.

 Use the Tagging console to create the following tags :

 - Tutorial : Sports / Baseball

 For instructions visit How to Setup MongoDB for Demo.